gnzng/xaspy/README.md

 ## despiking of data

-removes spikes from data while loading the data, without changing the raw data ... it creates *.spike file with list of rows to avoid, which will automatically be ignored while reading data in. use readin function as follows:
+removes spikes from data while loading the data, without changing the raw data ... it creates *.spike file with list of rows to avoid, which will automatically be dropped while reading data in.
+Please use a basic read in function as follows:

 ```python
 #function for read in a is number of scan